ggwozdz90/home-lab/docker/github-actions-runner/README.md

 # Self-hosted GitHub Actions Runner

-This directory contains the Docker configuration to run self-hosted GitHub Actions runners that can be connected to your GitHub repositories or organization.
+This directory contains the Docker configuration to run self-hosted GitHub Actions runners that can be connected to your GitHub repositories.

 ## Features

 - Runs on a lightweight Ubuntu 22.04 base image
-- Supports both repository-level and organization-level runners
+- Supports repository-level runners
 - Docker-in-Docker capability for building container images in workflows
 - Automatic registration and deregistration with GitHub
 - Persistent storage for runner work directory and configuration
 - Supports custom labels for targeted workflow runs
-- Scalable to multiple runner instances

 ## Prerequisites

 - Docker and Docker Compose installed on the host machine
 - GitHub Personal Access Token (PAT) with appropriate permissions:
   - For repository runners: `repo` scope
-  - For organization runners: `admin:org` scope
 - Access to Docker socket on the host

 ## Configuration